mstatt/jetson-interface_installer/README.md

 Nvidia Jetson Nano Interface Installer</h3>

   <p align="center">
     A simple script to install and build the jetson-interface repository on the Nvidia Jetson Nano.
+The actual repository for the Jetson-Interface source files are located here: https://github.com/dusty-nv/jetson-inference
     <br />
+Please keep this site bookmarked as there are tutorials and a lot of information for Nano developers within.
   </p>
 </div>